 - Why doesn't ClearCorrect accept alginate material for impressions?

-- Why can't I submit my case with metal trays?
+- Why can't I submit my case with metal or mesh trays?

 - Why do you need both arch impressions/scans for a single-arch case?